RcppCore/rcpp-gallery/_posts/2013-05-16-using-rcppprogress.md

-You may wonder Why do we put the `check_abort` call in the first loop instead that in the second ?
-The `check_abort` call is not neglectable, so it should be put in a place called often enough (once per second) but not too often.
+You may wonder why we put the `check_abort` call in the first loop instead that in the second.
+The performance cost of `check_abort` call is not negligible.
+It should be put in a place called often enough (once per second) yet not too often.

-## adding a progress bar
+## Adding a progress bar

 Time to add the progress bar.
 The `increment` function is quite fast, so we can put it in the second loop.
 In real life example, it is sufficient to put it at a place called at least every second.

 {% highlight cpp %}